galnir/Master-Bot/guides/Lavalink-public.md

 # Setup

-Alternatively if you don't want to host your own LavaLink server you can just use the following config and run off of a free public instance of **LavaLionk**.
+Alternatively if you don't want to host your own LavaLink server you can just use the following config and run off of a free public instance of **LavaLink**.

 Create a **config.json** with the following fields.